fyookball/ChainBet/PROTOCOL.md

 ## Alice Escrow Address

 The main purpose of Alice's escrow address is to reveal Alice's **Secret A** when spent.
 It will require both Alice and Bob's signature plus the secret.
-By requiring the secret, it reveals it to Bob, thus fulfilling that part of the commitment shceme.
+By requiring the secret, it reveals it to Bob, thus fulfilling that part of the commitment scheme.

 Alternatively, Alice can retrieve the funds unilaterally after 8 confirmations in the situation when Bob abandonds the betting process.